top of page

 OUR MISSION

-Starting with photography, Stories In My Backyard (SIMBY) is a nonprofit that provides Black youth access to culturally relevant media arts education, led by Black instructors, for the social, emotional, and professional development of the next generation of Black storytellers.
+Stories In My Backyard (SIMBY) provides Black youth access to culturally relevant media arts education through online and in-person experiences led by Black instructors to foster representation, belonging, and media literacy.

 170A6723_edited.jpg